Person-Centered Counseling Services

 My approach

-This is a place where you do not need to explain or defend who you are.
-If you are looking for thoughtful support that respects your relationships and your autonomy, I am here.
+This is a space where you do not need to justify who you are or how you love.
+If you are looking for thoughtful, steady support that respects both autonomy and connection, I am here.